Bobby Wawak: In media

 He appeared in NASCAR Thunder 2004 as an unlockable driver in a car numbered 36.

 Death

-At age 64, Wawak died on April 17, 2004.
+At the age of 64, Wawak died on April 17, 2004.
 He was survived by his wife Stevi, daughters, Jaclin Wawak and Robin Wawak Pemberton and grandchildren, Lauri Trotter and River Pemberton, in addition to two brothers, Allen Wawak and Richard Wawak; three sisters, Carole Tarvash, Joyce Annanie, and Marilyn Zmich.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)